Warning: The following posts contains spoilers for the Netflix show Chambers.

 Historically, there was a cult devoted to Lilith until the 7th century CE.
-Likely, the Annex Society is modelled off those cults.
+Likely, the Annex Society is modeled off those cults.
 They seek to channel Lilith's energy.
-Though it takes us (and Sasha) a long time to realise their end goals.
+Though it takes us (and Sasha) a long time to realize their end goals.

 "From Sasha’s point of view, the Annex is just a weird foundation.
 She doesn’t really know too much about who’s conspiring behind all of this.
 So she’s very blind to the Annex’s cult-ish ways," Rose said.
 "I feel like cult isn’t even good enough for what they are.
 They’re not just a cult.
 There’s something deeper."

 When will season 2 come out?

 Obviously, a second season of Chambers hasn't been confirmed.
 We don't know what goes into the logic behind Netflix's show renewals (though it's certainly not justice – looking at you, One Day at a Time).

 In the past, Netflix has renewed shows under various timelines.
 Elite's season 2 confirmation was particularly speedy, arriving just two weeks after the show's first season premiere.
 The second season of Sex Education was also confirmed within a month.
 It took Netflix until February to confirm The Haunting of Hill House, which came out in October 2018, would be coming back.

 Typically, new seasons of Netflix show come out a year after the prior season.
 So don't expect new episodes of Chambers until 2020.